 The following is a series of videos that explores the polyvagal theory, Somatic Experiencing®, attachment theory, and developmental neuroscience in the context of working with horses to overcome fear-related issues.
 To view the videos in higher resolution (720p or 1080p), click on the gear crank icon at the bottom right of the video, then click on Quality and select the resolution.
 Slower internet connections may require a lower resolution for viewing.

-These videos have been reviewed by and released with the permission of the Somatic Experiencing® Trauma Institute.
+These videos have been reviewed by and released with the permission of Somatic Experiencing® International.
 They were also produced with the generous support of Julie Lannen of the Australian Clicker Connection.

 Part 1 of 2: Theory and Frameworks

 This presentation features Sarah Schlote providing a brief and general introduction to the contributions of Dr. Stephen Porges (the polyvagal theory) and Dr. Peter Levine (Somatic Experiencing®) in understanding mammalian nervous systems, as a rationale for looking at new developments in the field of neuroscience in understanding equine fear responses.

 Part 2 of 2: Video Analysis

 This presentation reviews two training videos from Julie Lannen working with her horse, Star, on his fear of objects using a combination of negative reinforcement (Constructional Approach Training for Horses), positive reinforcement (clicker training), and Intrinzen work (empowering body postures and movements).
 The two sessions are deconstructed from the perspective of Somatic Experiencing® the polyvagal theory, attachment theory, and other concepts drawn from developmental neuroscience and trauma-informed care.